jimwatt/P4-advancedlanelines/writeup.md

 * I start by preparing "object points", which are the (x, y, z) coordinates of the chessboard corners in the world.
 I constrain the rectified chessboard corners to be fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `obj` is just a fixed array of coordinates, and `objpoints` will be appended with a copy of `obj` every time I successfully detect all chessboard corners in a test image.
 * The list `imgpoints` is appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection (for each of the chessboard images in `./camer_cal`).
 The `imgpoints` are detected using the openCV function `cv2.findChessBoardCorners()`.
 Note that I used the `cv2.cornerSubPix()` routine (that uses an iterative solver) to further refine the corner locations within the image to subpixel resolution.
 * I then used `objpoints` and `imgpoints` as source and destination pairs to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+I applied this distortion correction to the test image using the `cv2.undistort()` function.

-Applying camera calibration corrections to the following image:
+For example, applying these camera calibration corrections to the following image:

 ![alt text][image2]